 I most often hear the line used in the following context:

-I have worked hard my entire life and it’s only by misfortune I’ve had to claim benefits, so it’s completely unfair that you’re tarring me with the same brush as all DSS tenants
+I have worked hard my entire life and it’s only by misfortune I’ve had to claim benefits, so it’s completely unfair that you’ve tarred me with the same brush as all DSS tenants

-A statement like that suggests they’re using the line to convince people they’re a good tenant.
-Consequently, they should be treated as any other prospective tenant; almost as if the notion of having “worked hard” should give them an extra layer of protection, most of all, credibility, and eradicate their “Housing Benefit” status.
-Wrong.
-So wrong.
+A statement like that suggests they’re using the line to convince people they’re a “good tenant”.
+Consequently, they should be treated as any other prospective tenant; almost as if the notion of having “worked hard” should give them an extra layer of protection, most of all, eradicate their “Housing Benefit” status.

-I appreciate, understand and even sympathise with misfortune.
-I know not all DSS tenants are the same; I know there are good and bad DSS tenants; I’m aware that many DSS tenants genuinely don’t deserve to be in the position they’re in; I’m aware that there are genuinely good DSS tenants out there that are struggling because others have given them a bad reputation.
+I can appreciate, understand and even sympathise with misfortune.
+I know not all DSS tenants are the same; I know there are good and bad DSS tenants (just like every other kind of tenant/person); I’m aware that many DSS tenants genuinely don’t deserve to be in the position they’re in; I’m aware that there are genuinely good DSS tenants out there that are struggling because others have given them a bad reputation.
 I get it.
 It sucks, and I mean it.
 It’s truly a shitty deal.

-Albeit, the fact still remains, it makes no difference to me if you’ve worked hard your entire life, or if you’ve sat on your fat arse all your life cashing benefit cheques and playing computer games with your chubby sausage fingers…. the system is still broken, and the lack of protection landlords receive is scandalous.
+Albeit, the fact still remains, it makes no difference to me if you’ve worked hard your entire life, or if you’ve sat on your fat arse all your life cashing benefit cheques and playing computer games with your chubby sausage fingers…. the system is still broken, and the lack of protection landlords receive when it comes to claimant tenants is scandalous.

-Credit where credit is due; if you’ve worked hard your entire life, then much respect to you.
+Credit where credit is due, if you’ve worked hard your entire life, then much respect to you.
 But honestly, that’s all you’re getting from me.
+As a landlord my objective is to house decent people, and in my book, a decent person isn’t made-up of one characteristic that is completely subjective and common among the vast majority of adult humans.

-My suggestion to all DSS tenants out there is to remove, “I’ve worked hard my entire life” from the front-line of the arsenal, right the way to the back, until it’s just a little dot.
-Then move, “here are all my references from previous landlords” to the front-line.
+My suggestion to all DSS tenants out there is to drop the “I’ve worked hard my entire life” line like a bad cold, and replace it with, “here are all my references from previous landlords”

 Disclaimer: I'm just a landlord blogger; I'm 100% not qualified to give legal or financial advice.
 I'm a doofus.
 Any information I share is my unqualified opinion, and should never be construed as professional legal or financial advice.
 You should definitely get advice from a qualified professional for any legal or financial matters.
 For more information, please read my full disclaimer.